MachineLearningJournalClub/P300_Speller_VBH_2021/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow this simple step.

 ### Installation